 Last night I had an epiphany and yet another beautiful TILE fell safely into place in the Scrabble board that is my life!

-Here’s hoping you, too, will be standing there with my ‘lil Butterfly, my fallen king, and the many others I’ve lost along the way as the steel magnolia I will always see you as in my mind, ” … always bending, but never breaking“, just like the apostrophe you helped me become.
+Here’s hoping you’ll be standing there with my Butterfly, my fallen king, and the many others I’ve lost along the way as the steel magnolia you’ll always be as in my mind, “always bending, but never breaking“, just like the apostrophe you helped me become.
 It’s okay, Grandma.
 We’re ready for you to take this game to the next, BEST level of all!
 It’s unbearable watching you suffer this way, so, to you I sing the Anthem Of The Angels:

 White walls surround us.
 No light will touch your face again.
 Rain taps the window as we sleep among the dead.
 Days go on forever, but I have not left your side.
 We can chase the dark together.
 If you go then so will I. There is nothing left of you.
 I can see it in your eyes.
 Sing the anthem of the angels and say the last goodbye.
 Cold light above us.
 Hope fills the heart and fades away.
 Skin white as winter, as the sky returns to gray.
 Days go on forever, but I have not left your side.
 We can chase the dark together, if you go then so will I.